Driolar/SoccerTheory-Pharo/doc/A bit of Soccer Theory.md

 ## Conclusion
 In past times, the coverage was entirely supported by the former offside laws.
 But the current offside law doesn’t guarantee the coverage.
-Thus a non game rule related collaborative defence strategy must be applied in modern times.
+Thus a non offside rule related collaborative defence strategy must be applied in modern times.